department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 majorlinks:
   - heading: More information about what happens after you file your claim
     links:
+     - url: /disability-benefits/eligibility/ratings/
+      title: How VA Assigns Disability Ratings
+      description: "Learn how we assign severity ratings and how they affect your disability payments."
     - url: /?next=%2Ftrack-claims%2F/
       title: Check Claim and Appeal Status
       description: "Track the status of your disability claims and appeals."